lewfish/septa-bus-prediction/README.md

 Install <a href="https://github.com/jarondl/pygtfs">pygtfs</a>.
 Change line 166 in pygtfs/gtfs_entities.py to be
 ```_validate_wheelchair = _validate_int_choice([None,0,1,2], 'wheelchair_boarding')``` to allow for null wheelchair_boarding fields.
 Then use the command-line gtfs2db tool to make a sqlite database with the contents of the Septa GTFS bus feed.

+Install <a href="https://github.com/lewfish/gis-tools">lewfish/gis-tools</a> and make sure it's on the PYTHONPATH.

 Then in this project, invoke ```pip install -r requirments.txt```

 In lewfish/septaprediction/septa.py change the value of septa_fn to point to the database file created with gtfs2db.

 Run
 ====